darklang/docs/docs/tutorials/create-repl.md

 sidebar_label: Create a REPL
 ---

-**Concepts:** REPLs, HttpClient library, Play buttons

 REPLs in Dark are general-purpose coding blocks.
-They're typically used in the way you might write a bash script (reusable tools), use traditional REPLs (experiments and one-off commands), or admin dashboards (simple reporting).
+They're typically to create reuable tools, experiments, one-off commands, or admin dashboards, in a similar way that you might use scripts or REPLs in other languages.

-We'll run you through creating your first REPL, experimenting with the HttpClient library to make API calls.
+We'll run you through creating a REPL, experimenting with the HttpClient library to make API calls.

-1. Create a new REPL from the sidebar or the omnibox (`Ctrl-K`/`Cmd-K`).
+1. Open the omnibox by pressing (`Ctrl-K`/`Cmd-K`), and create a new REPL.

 2. Type "httpclient" in the REPL (lowercase, no spaces)

 ![gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png)

-This will show you all the standard library functions for HttpClient, their signatures, and their docstrings.
+This will show you all the standard library functions for `HttpClient`, their signatures, and their docstrings.

 3. Continue typing, until you have "httpclientpost".
 Dark autocompletes on